GurkirtSingh/GurkirtSingh/README.md

 ### Hi there 👋

-🔭 I’m currently working on building an iOS app that let users scan, clear trouble codes of a car using OBD2 WiFi adaptor.
+I'm a software developer currently working on a web app that helps users manage parking properties.

+Tech Stack:
+- **Next.js** with **TypeScript** for the frontend
+- **Supabase** for database and authentication

+I'm passionate about building practical tools and learning modern web technologies.
+Stay tuned for updates as I build and improve this project!

+Let's connect and collaborate!

 <!--
 **GurkirtSingh/GurkirtSingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.